johannesbuehl/johncg/README.md

 - support other browser than Chrome and phone / tablet resolution
 - add-song to playlist after creation
 - add english bible-file
+- performer-view with website and custom HTML-template and iFrame for casparcg-templates